stevendesu/minimux/README.md

 respond when I can (usually at night).
 If you want to contribute, don't hesitate to send me your pull requests!

-Since the purpose of this library is to be **minimist**, I don't plan to integrate all sorts of functionality into the core.
+Since the purpose of this library is to be **minimalist**, I don't plan to integrate all sorts of functionality into the core.
 I **do**, however, want to provide a multitude of "default" middleware to extend the functionality.